- 1 beef tenderloin roast (3 pounds)

 - Place tenderloin in a large resealable plastic bag.
 Combine the wine, soy sauce, rosemary, Dijon mustard, ground mustard and garlic.
 Pour half of the marinade over tenderloin; seal bag and turn to coat.
 Refrigerate for 4-12 hours, turning several times.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade from tenderloin.
 Place tenderloin over vegetables.
-Bake, uncovered, for 30-45 minutes or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Bake, uncovered, for 30-45 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).

 - Remove beef and let stand for 15 minutes.
 Check vegetables for doneness.
 If additional roasting is needed, cover with foil and bake for 10-15 minutes or until tender.
 Slice beef and serve with vegetables.
 Yield: 8-10 servings.